 Once you've successfully registered for this event, you will receive an event registration confirmation email from Eventbrite, which will include the link to access the event.

-FMIG monthly news update
+FMIG monthly news updates

 Keep up-to-date with all of the latest news and information about the FMIG, including upcoming events by subscribing to our monthly updates.
 Interested in Seafish news and events?
 Subscribe to our Seafish monthly news updates.